Christmas home tour with disco balls and bows

 My mom gave me her 1950s Italian spaghetti poodle that she received as a gift from her mom and it found the perfect home on the opposite side of the dining room on my blush sideboard.
 The bow collar and green floral pattern are perfect and I love how it looks with my DIY fluted lampshades.

-I still have to write a blog post about this wall since I updated the artwork.
-The paintings are made the same way as the DIY Halloween wall art.
 I also added a portrait of my young mom that she had drawn in Paris when she was there with my dad.
+Check out my blog post about how to make a print look like a painting.

 And speaking of German holiday decor, I added some more Smoke Men to my collection.